danielyxie/bitburner/doc/source/netscript/gangapi/getEquipmentType.rst

 .. js:function:: getEquipmentType(equipName)

     :RAM cost: 2 GB
     :param string equipName: Name of equipment
+    :returns: A string stating the type of the equipment

     Get the specified equipment type, which can be one of the following: